shakfu/py-js/README.md

 ## Quickstart

-**WARNING** this is pre-alpha software.

-If you are interested to try this out, please note that the current implementation only works on MacOS right now.
-It's pretty straighforward to install:
+If you are interested to try this out, please note that it currently only works on MacOS and that while many aspects of the core externals are quite functional and relatively stable, please consider this as pre-alpha level code.
+There is still quite a bit to before a release can be made in good concience.

-1. Make sure you have an c-compiler install on your system.
-On MacOS, this means either

-    Installing Xcode from the Mac App store (very large size)

-    OR

-    Installing Apple's much smaller commandline tools via `xcode-select --install`
+With such caveats aside installation is pretty straighforward:

+1. For c compilation, make sure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.

-2. You should have have Homebrew python3 installed on your system (see below for specific instructions how to do this).
+2. You should have also have Homebrew python3 installed on your system (see below for specific instructions how to do this) via:

     Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.2 at the time of this writing.)